Charity Accounts: Using The Statement of Recommended Practice

 Preparing Your Trustees’ Report

 The Good Governance Awards have provided very useful guidance on preparing a SORP compliant set of charity accounts.
-These guidelines, which you can download here, are useful in ensuring all requirements are met in a way that makes the accounts as user-friendly as possible.
+These guidelines, which you can download here (WORD doc), are useful in ensuring all requirements are met in a way that makes the accounts as user-friendly as possible.